Glycopyrrolate and Formoterol

 Chronic obstructive pulmonary disease: Maintenance treatment of airflow obstruction in patients with chronic obstructive pulmonary disease (COPD), including chronic bronchitis and/or emphysema

-Hypersensitivity to glycopyrrolate, formoterol, or any component of the formulation; monotherapy in patients with asthma (ie, without use of a long-term asthma control medication).
+Hypersensitivity to glycopyrrolate, formoterol, or any component of the formulation; monotherapy (without use of a concomitant inhaled corticosteroid) in the treatment of asthma.

-COPD (maintenance): Oral inhalation: Two inhalations (glycopyrrolate 9 mcg/formoterol 4.8 mcg per inhalation) twice daily; (maximum: 2 inhalations twice daily).
+COPD: Oral inhalation: Metered-dose inhaler: Two inhalations (glycopyrrolate 9 mcg/formoterol 4.8 mcg per inhalation) twice daily; (maximum: 2 inhalations twice daily).

 Refer to adult dosing.

-For oral inhalation using the Bevespi Aerosphere only.
+Oral inhalation: Metered-dose inhaler: For oral inhalation using the Bevespi Aerosphere only.
 Prior to use, inhaler must be primed by releasing 4 test sprays into the air (away from face and eyes), shake well before each spray.
 Inhaler must be reprimed if not used >7 days by releasing 2 sprays into the air.
 Shake well before each use.
-When dose is ready to be administered, breathe in slowly through the mouth and press the dose-release button; continue to breathe in slowly as long as possible, then hold breath for 10 seconds or for as long as comfortable; repeat for second inhalation.
 Clean inhaler (remove canister out of actuator) one time each week by running warm water through the actuator and allow to air dry.
 Reprime the inhaler after each cleaning by releasing 2 sprays into the air.

 Store at 20°C to 25°C (68°F to 77°F); excursions permitted to 15°C to 30°C (59°F to 86°F); temperatures above 49°C (120°F) may cause bursting.
 Contents under pressure; do not puncture, incinerate, or store near heat or open flame.
 Discard inhaler after the labeled number of inhalations have been used (the dose indicator display window will read “0”) or 3 months after removal from the foil pouch, whichever comes first.
 Never immerse the canister into water to determine the amount remaining in the canister (“float test”).